petrassurna/DotNetSiteSearch/SiteSearch.USiteSearch/README-template.md

    Open startup.cs and add this using statement at the top of the file:

 	```
+	using Umbraco.Cms.Core.Notifications;
+	using UmbracoExtensions;

 	//add this line
-  using SiteSearch.USiteSearch.Notifications;
+	using USiteSearch.Notifications;
 	```

 	Add *AddUSiteSearch* to *ConfigureServices*: